Azure/azure-sdk-for-cpp/sdk/storage/faq.md

 Make sure you calculate the checksum early enough to cover the time when the corruption may happen.

 This functionality also works for download operations.
-Below is a code sample to leverage this feature.
+Below is a code sample to use this feature.

 ```C++
 // upload data with pre-calculated checksum